so-rose/convmlv/README.md

 	-m   MOVIE - Specify to create a Prores4444 video.

-	-f   FPS - Specify the FPS to create the movie at.
-Defaults to 24.

 	-p[0:3]   PROXY - Specifies the proxy mode.
 	  --> 0: No proxies.
 1: H.264 proxy.
 2: JPG proxy sequence.
 3: Both.